-- Devising your own performance work for an audience - Staging and performing a set play text - Evaluating a piece of live theatre - Rehearsing and performing a scripted extract for an audience
+- Devising your own performance work for an audience - Rehearsing, staging and performing a set play text - Analysing and Evaluating a set text. - Evaluating a piece of live theatre

-You will take part in practical workshops; exploring topical themes and issues as well as published plays.
+You will take part in practical workshops exploring topical themes and issues as well as published plays.
 You will have the opportunity to go and see a piece of professional theatre.